vrtxlabs/qapir/docs/Test.md

 Test-steps are executed sequentially.
 Every test-step can be retried with a desired interval and retry-limit.
 If all attempts of a test-step fail - the test is marked as failed and no further test-steps are executed.
-That said, same as test-steps, the test can also be retried.
+That said, same as individual test-steps, the whole test-scenario can be retried.

 In order to perform actions on responses, `qapir` provides a `qtl` syntax (very much resembles `SQL`), which allows you to: